pzaino/dict-tools/README.md

 ## Description

-This is a simple script to extract the alphabet from a text file.
-It will remove all non-alphabetic characters and convert all characters to lowercase.
+This is a simple program to extract the alphabet from a text file.
+It will remove all non-alphabetic characters and create a text file containing the set of letters used to write the original document.

 ## Usage